VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

 @Image(source: features-list, alt: "A large text Keynote slide listing Accessibility Features: Dynamic Type, VoiceOver, Zoom, Spoken Content features, Reduce Transparency, Switch Control, Reduce Motion, On and Off labels, AssistiveTouch, Full keyboard access, Voice Control, Bold Text, Pointer Control, Sound Recognition, Guided Access, Dwel Control, Type to Siri, Sound Actions, Button Shapes, Color Filters, Increase Contrast, Hearing Aids")

 In this book we're not going to take a precise look at each of them separately, but only at the features that have to be **implicitly supported** to *function*.
+At the same time integrating *these* features support enables other ones -- they all share the same **semantic underlayment**.

 ### Accessibility Features
 @Links(visualStyle: detailedGrid) {
     - <doc:VoiceOver>
     - <doc:VoiceControl>
     - <doc:SwitchControl>
-    - <doc:aDynamicType>
+    - <doc:DynamicType>
     - <doc:FullKeyboardAccess>
     - <doc:AssistiveTouch>
     - <doc:GuidedAccess>